Skip to content

 Volunteering and work experience

-You could get work experience by volunteering to help in research sessions, or by doing some user interviewing.
-You could also get involved in the online user experience community and find a mentor to help you.
+You could also get involved with the online user experience community for advice and tips, and to find a mentor to help you.

 Direct application